dydxprotocol/v4-clients/README.md

 The dYdX Chain Client Typescript client is used for placing transactions and querying the dYdX chain.

 ## v4-client-py
 Python client for dYdX Chain.
-Huge thanks for [kaloureyes3](https://github.com/kaloureyes3/v4-clients) for helping us maintain this!
+Huge thanks to [kaloureyes3](https://github.com/kaloureyes3/v4-clients) for helping us maintain this!

 The library is currently tested against Python versions 3.9, and 3.11.